nagypet/keycloakstudy/README.md

 # keycloak study

-This is a project for demonstrating purposes.
+This is a fully functional Keycloak example using Angular and Spring Boot.
+I could not find a complete guide with these technologies so far.
+This sample is based on spvitamin 1.3.12-RELEASE, which includes a package for Keycloak support.

 References:
 - [Introducing Keycloak for Identity and Access Management](https://www.thomasvitale.com/introducing-keycloak-identity-access-management/)